 - 1) Should the Respondent's capitalization rate study be excluded for non-compliance with sections 299 and 300 of the Municipal Government Act (MGA), R.S.A.
 2000, c.
-M-26? - 2) What is the appropriate capitalization rate for the 2010 assessment year to establish the assessment value for the subject parkade structure in the Edmonton downtown office buildings district for which the assessed market rental rate is not contested?
+M-26? - 2) What is the appropriate capitalization rate for the 2010 assessment year to establish the assessment value for the subject 'BH' class Edmonton downtown office buildings for which the assessed market rental rate is not contested?